World Anti-Doping Agency (WADA)

 Doping Control Officers

 Anti-Doping Sweden (ADSE) have access to some 140+ trained and licensed Doping Control Officers (DCO) to carry out doping controls throughout Sweden.
-Of them some 60+ are head DCOs who leads the execution of the doping controls.
+Of them some 60+ are head DCOs who conduct the doping controls.
 The remaining 80+ are assistant DCOs.
 Only licensed officials may perform doping controls on behalf of ADSE.

 District Federations